DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

 ## MRI & MRS Data

 These data include both file-based and tabulated data for the instruments listed on the HBCD Data Release Docs site [here](https://docs.hbcdstudy.org/latest/instruments/#mri).
+Also see a the workflow diagram for raw data QC, which spans ingestion and pre-processing QC stages and outlines the feedback loops, under Data Processing Workflows [here](data-proc-wf.md#magnetic-resonance-raw-data-quality-control).

 <div id="source-mri" class="source-banner" onclick="toggleCollapse(this)">
   <span class="text-with-link">